 After configuring the issue tracker, you can assign the issue tracker to a Target from the target’s settings.

-Acunetix supports sending issues to Github, Jira and Microsoft TFS.
+Acunetix supports sending issues to Github, Gitlab, Jira, Azure Devops (TFS), BugZilla, and Mantis.

 Screenshot - Excluded hours list